Wednesday 29 January 1941

 The Luftwaffe sends planes to bomb the Suez Canal again.
 Previously, it has failed, as the canal lies at the extreme range of German planes.
 This time, however, the Germans succeed, dropping mines from Heinkel He 111 bombers.

 Anglo/US/Canadian Relations: The U.S.–British Staff Conference in Washington, D.C. officially begins today (preliminary meetings began on the 27th).
-The subject is formulation of a joint Allied global military strategy.
+The subject is the formulation of a joint Allied global military strategy.
 The general framework of the conference includes a "Europe first" policy if a global war breaks out in the Pacific as well as Europe.
-This conference will last until 27 March 1941 and culminate in the top secret ABC-1 report.
+This conference will last until 27 March 1941 and culminate in the top-secret ABC-1 report.
 If any confirmation were needed, this conference by its very nature conclusively establishes that the US is prepared to enter the war on the side of Great Britain - but only when the time is right.

 |San Francisco, 1941.|

 Stalin, who had possession of Petsamo at the end of the Winter War but returned it to Finland, wants the nickel.
 Molotov has been enquiring about it since 23 June 1940.
 However, the Germans also want the nickel, and that was one of the major provisions of the trade agreements reached between the two countries that month.
 Nickel is one of the major reasons that Molotov demanded that Germany take its hands off Finland when he visited Berlin in November 1940, and why Hitler refused to even consider Molotov's demands for joining the Tripartite Pact.
-Nickel was one of the major contributing factors to Operation Barbarossa, though of course Hitler's obsession about protection of the Romanian oil fields probably played a larger role.
+Nickel was one of the major contributing factors to Operation Barbarossa, though of course Hitler's obsession with the protection of the Romanian oil fields probably played a larger role.

 Today, the Soviets and Finns begin talking about the issue in more depth in Moscow.
 Finnish ambassador to Moscow J.K.
-Paasikivi has some negotiating room, as the Finns are more interested in land in the south than in the far north.
+Paasikivi has some negotiating room, as the Finns are more interested in the territory in the south than in the far north.
 One of the possibilities discussed is a trade of Petsamo for other territory.
 Marshal Mannerheim is furious and threatens to resign, and this President Ryti quickly quashes the whole idea.